haskellfoundation/HaskellSchool/en/lessons/parsers/introduction.md

 Parser Combinators are a way to build parsers by composition.

-Let's say we want to extract all the tuples of a text, we can start by defining our tuple parser:
+Let's say we want to extract all the tuples from some text.
+We can start by defining our tuple parser:

 ```haskell
 import Text.ParserCombinators.ReadP